Devendranadh3/Customer-Churn-Analysis/README.md

-# Customer-Churn-Analysis
-A Python project analyzing customer churn using Exploratory Data Analysis (EDA).
-Insights into demographic, behavioral, and financial factors influencing churn using real-world bank dataset.
 # 📊 Customer Churn Analysis

 A data science project using **Python** to analyze customer churn in the banking sector.
 This project uses **Exploratory Data Analysis (EDA)** techniques to uncover patterns and relationships between customer demographics, behavior, and churn outcomes.